 And I’m still not actually sure whether it’s “Irvin” or “Irving,” or “Caffery” or “Caffrey.”

 When clicked, the photo of Percy Darensbourg above opens up to show the full band — the personnel is identified in a caption from the book Oh, Didn’t He Ramble: The Life Story of Lee Collins: “Lee’s band in Dallas, 1925 or 1926.
 From the left: Coke Eye Bob (Arthur Joseph?), Mary Brown, Freddie ‘Boo-Boo’ Miller, Octave Crosby, Henry Julien, ‘Professor’ Sherman Cook, Lee, and Percy Darensburg [sic].”

 A couple of other versions of “In a Little Gypsy Tea Room,” if you must:

 - The version by The Light Crust Doughboys (no strangers to Deep Ellum), recorded in 1935 in Dallas at 508 Park, is here.

 - The at-least-peppier version by Louis Prima and His New Orleans Gang, also recorded in 1935, is here.

 See what the area once occupied by the vibrant street life of Central Track looks like now, here.
 The expressway overpass is now planted about where the photo was taken.
-Pan right (east) and look at the blighted area which used to be Dallas’ second downtown.
+It’s a shame this important part of town — in a way it was Dallas’ second downtown — was bulldozed into oblivion.